amethystaurora-robo/Climate_change_analysis/README.md

 This is an exploratory analysis I conducted for a PhD interview on climate tipping points.

 The two datasets come from the National Oceanic and Atmospheric Administration (NOAA).
-One is on average global sea surface temperature, and another was on bivalve (*Arctica islandica*) growth rates.
+One is on average global sea surface temperature, and the other was on bivalve (*Arctica islandica*) growth rates.

 Both of these can be used as indications of overall ocean health, and significant trends can even point to an early warning indicator of a climate tipping point.
 (Think when Greenland's ice sheet reaches a point of melting that it cannot recover, or the point at which coral bleaching is so extreme that coral reefs will never come back).